vttresearch/qc-parallelizer/README.md

 ## Next steps

+(In no particular order.)

+- Make layout/placement algorithms favour better-performing qubits, as specified by calibration data.
+This could potentially be read from the given backend objects, or the user could specify the data manually.
+This is of course possible with custom packers already.
 - Add more tests!
+Numerous configurations have been tested manually with notebooks but more should be covered with unit testing.
 - Make `.execute()` batch jobs together.
+On backends with relatively long initialization times, batching can make a big difference.
-- Is there a more efficient bin packing system, potentially an offline one?
+- Is there a more efficient bin packing system?
+The problem is NP-hard, so this might require some research on its own.
 - Allow circuits to share physical qubits for temporally non-overlapping parts.
-This requires reset instructions, so maybe not relevant yet.
+This requires reset instructions and makes the problem even more complex, so this a step for the distant future.

 ## Authors